Staff Spotlight: Meet Olivia Torres Jojola, Program Planning Officer

 Olivia Torres Jojola headshot

 Olivia Torres Jojola has been working to improve students’ experiences at UNM since 2017.
-She has been a Student Success Specialist with UNM Online since February of 2022.
+She has been with UNM Online since February 2022 and has served as the Program Planning Officer for the Marketing, Outreach, Recruitment, and Retention (MORR) team since July of 2024.

 Being an advocate for students, Olivia knows that students lead complex lives and, in turn, bring varying perspectives to the university.
 She believes each student colors UNM with their diverse viewpoints and that we all benefit from different perspectives.